rolandixor/passionfruit/README.md

 # passionfruit
 ![passionfruit logo](passionfruit.png)
-A very simple CSS frame work to simplify the lives of web designers.
+A very simple CSS framework to simplify the lives of web designers.
 Less typing, more drinking juice.
-**NB:** Not ready for production use as yet.
-I've got some classes to rename and reshuffle.
-I've also got to remove some that are part of a personal project and do not meet the standard for passionfruit.css.

 ## Requirements:
 - (Optionally) requires the Linux Biolinum font (not included yet - I have to review the licensing thingy and see if that is possible).
 You can use it without this font though.
 Just ignore or remove the .LBCap classes.
 - A sense of humour.
 - 3 Kittens.
 If you have any more or any less, you will die (not really).

+## Who is passionfruit for?
+- Web designers who are tired of writing simple fixes to simple problems.
+- Web designers who want to get the job done faster.
+- Web designers who know that passionfruit juice is the best juice.
+The best.
+Believe me.

 ## What's in it?
 - Simple styles for margin, padding, and text styles.